juha-h/libbaresip-android/README.md

 ```
 https://developer.android.com/ndk/downloads/
 ```
-or use ndk-bundle that comes with Android Studio 4.2.1 Sdk (tested).
+or use ndk-bundle that comes with latest Android Studio (version 2020.3.1 tested).

 ## Step 1 - clone libbaresip-android